TMondain/comsa-migration/README.md

 3. `wind_analyses_models.R` - Runs all models and outputs tables
 4. `wind_analyses_plots.R` - Runs all the plots

-`check_wind_conditions.R` - Plots the direction and speed of wind at each altitude during migration window of each individual tracked with a geolocator.
+There is also the script `check_wind_conditions.R`, which does not need to be run in order (except for after the download).
+This plots the direction and speed of wind at each altitude during migration window of each individual tracked with a geolocator.